redislabs-training/dockerized-redis-cluster/readme.md

 docker exec -it redis-1 redis-cli -p 7001 --cluster create 10.0.0.11:7001 10.0.0.12:7002 10.0.0.13:7003 10.0.0.14:7004 10.0.0.15:7005 10.0.0.16:7006 --cluster-replicas 1
 ```

+There will be a prompt to confirm you wish to *set this configuration* which you need to confirm by entering **yes** ... see example below.

 **example**

 ```sh